trans-travel/trans-travel/us/fl.md

 Florida has negative laws and executive orders towards trans people.
 Some of these laws place trans visitors at risk.

+People visiting Florida, including connecting to outbound flights and/or cruises, should be aware of the laws that may apply to them.

 Florida does criminalize trans care for children, and elected officials in both the executive and legislative branch consider transition of children (or even exposure to transgender information) to either be